Borrus-sudo/tinypages/README.md

 - 🗜  Alpine like templating in markdown for preact components

 - 🦾 All batteries included: flexible build process, image optimization support, live debugging, component error boundaries during dev

+## Note
+The framework is heavy with most of the features still being implemented, lookout for a beta version in the near future